thifranc/docs.wiki.raw/Hardware-requirements.md

 Setup cost total: ~$2300

-With some fine tuning, this node has served around 120 concurrent users searching through 3TB of source data.
+With some fine tuning, this single node system has served around 120 concurrent users searching through 3TB of source data.

+### Extending the setup

+Processing speed may be improved by using adding more workers to the cluster.
+These can be flexibly added and removed; see the next section.

+# Multi Node Configuration

+The single-node setup can be extended to multiple machines if needed.

+- Use at least 16GB of RAM and 100GB of local SSD storage for each worker node in the cluster.
+- Use at least 32GB of RAM for the server node.
+- In the current implementation all nodes must access all the data, so mount both the HDD and the SSD volumes from the server node to each worker node using NFS.
+- A 1Gbps LAN should give acceptable performance.